When Is a Tooth Extraction Necessary Irvine, CA

 Call Us Today

 When necessary, tooth extraction can relieve pain and give you have a more functional smile.
-Our team at Sedation and Implant Dentistry Irvine can help determine whether you are a good candidate for this procedure.
+Our team at Total Care Implant Dentistry can help determine whether you are a good candidate for this procedure.
 Call us at 949-258-9682 to learn more about our services or schedule an appointment.

 Helpful Related Links